 How to get involved?

 PhD & M.Tech (by research) programs: You’d have to formally be accepted at IISc first.
 If you feel you are a good fit, I’d encourage you to apply to these programs, specifying the Department of Computational Data Sciences (CDS) in your application.
 The institute-wide application deadline for this year is March 22, 2024 (11:59 PM IST).
 More details about the admissions process are here.
 Some frequently asked questions about admissions are answered here.
 Note that some students from centrally funded institutes—including IITs, NITs—don’t need to write national tests (e.g., GATE) to apply for the PhD program.
 This is a step forward towards simplifying admissions.
+I would encourage interested students to reach out (via email) ahead of the admission cycle, so that we can better understand each other’s interests and research styles.

 What to include in your email?